onleea/onleea/README.md

-- 👋 Hi, I’m @onleea
+- ❤ Hi, I’m @onleea
-- 👀 I’m interested in moderating, scripting, and designing
+- 💖 I’m interested in moderating, scripting, and designing
-- 🌱 I’m currently learning roblox scripting
+- ❤ I’m currently learning roblox scripting and gui setup
 - 💞️ I’m looking to collaborate on discord bot set up, roblox scripts, and discord servers!
-- 📫 Onleea#1474
+- Mail📫: Contact me through discord: Onleea#1472
+- or through my ovely discord server with my lovely favorite people <3: https://discord.gg/KpxWpAwdyG

 <!---
 onleea/onleea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.